 What is Science?
 What is Research?

 Key message: Science is new, reproducible and useful knowledge.
-Science is very useful when it solves urgent problems.
+Science and research are very useful when they help to solve urgent problems.

 What is the origin of science and research?